iamkaiff/CaesarCipher/README.md

 For Compilation of code just give this command on cmd for particular code:-

                 javac Encrypt.java/ Decrypt.java
-To perform encrpytion/decryption just give this command on cmd after compilation of Encrypt code:-
+To perform encrpytion/decryption just give this command on cmd after compilation of Encrypt/Decrypt code:-

                      java Encrypt/Decrypt